kyma-project/cloud-manager/docs/user/tutorials/10-60-gcp-redis-instance.md

-# GCP Redis Instance tutorial
+# GCP Redis Instance Tutorial
-This tutorial shows how to instantiate redis, and connect to it.
+This tutorial shows how to instantiate Redis and connect to it.

-# Simple example
+## Simple Example

-This example showcases how to instantiate Redis, connect a pod to it, and send PING command.
+This example showcases how to instantiate Redis, connect a Pod to it, and send a PING command.

+1. Instantiate Redis

+> [!NOTE]
-## 1. Instantiate Redis (this action may take 10+ min)
+> This action may take 10+ min

 ```yaml
 apiVersion: cloud-resources.kyma-project.io/v1beta1